|

 - Portable garage

-made of UV-resistant and fire-retardant tarps or plastic sheets supported by
+garages are made of UV-resistant and fire-retardant tarps or plastic sheets

-metal tubing, thatll house oversize items, like boats or RVs.
+supported by metal tubing, thatll house oversize items, like boats or

 - Radius